Top IoT use cases & statistics for 2025

 Equipment predictive maintenance

-Industrial IoT solutions collect real-time data from equipment endpoints, helping monitor the machines’ condition and predict potential issues, thus giving the personnel time to prevent costly failures and downtimes.
+Industrial IoT solutions collect real-time data from equipment endpoints, enabling remote monitoring of machines’ condition and helping predict potential issues, thus giving the personnel time to prevent costly failures and production downtime.

-When industrial IoT sensors are installed so densely they can gather information on everything inside a factory, manufacturers can create a virtual copy of their facility with the help of machine learning and cloud computing capabilities.
-Digital twins in manufacturing let engineers simulate production floor processes, conduct experiments, and discover issues or opportunities for product improvement without interfering with manufacturing processes.
+When IIoT sensors are installed densely enough to gather information on everything inside a factory, manufacturers can create a virtual copy of their facility, or a digital twin, with the help of machine learning and cloud computing technologies.
+Digital twins in manufacturing let engineers simulate production floor processes, conduct experiments, and discover process bottlenecks or opportunities for product improvement without interfering in real-life manufacturing workflows.

 Smart energy management